NataliRocha/Curso-MinicampXPe/README.md

 # Minicamp-XPe
-Exercícios realizados no primeiro e no segundo módulo do curso.
+Exercícios e desafios realizados no primeiro e no segundo módulo do curso.